wpniederer/DropboxClone/README.md

 ## Limitations
 1. In order to delete a directory you must delete all the items in the directory
 2. You cannot add a directory with files; the files will be ignored.
 First, create a directory.
 Then add the desired files
+3. If nested directories are quickly added, then a file is added to the inner most directory, sometimes FileWatcher will miss that file and will not be able to recognize that file.

 ### Note
 This is a prototype: